jdpenuliar/skillsofmdas/README.md

 A simple android game that helps elementary students practice their MDAS (Multiplication, Addition, Subtraction) principles.
 It stores the score of the student in a mysql database that can be accessed through the android phone or php scripts.
+Made by JD Penuliar